Logical replication

 sharing a database subset across multiple databases.

-The subscriber database behaves in the same way as any other PostgreSQL instance and can be a publisher if you create publications in it.
+The subscriber database behaves in the same way as any other ADP/PostgreSQL instance and can be a publisher if you create publications in it.
 When a subscriber acts as a read-only application, there are no conflicts with a single subscription.
 If any applications or other subscribers write to the same set of tables, conflicts can occur.

 To set up a logical replication, perform the following steps: